mix0z/tensorpack/docs/tutorial/extend/model.md

 + `argscope` will work for all its arguments except the input tensor(s).
 + It will work with `LinearWrap`: you can use it if the output of one layer matches the input of the next layer.

+There are also some (non-layer) symbolic functions in the `tfutils.symbolic_functions` module.
-There is no rule about what kind of symbolic functions should be made a layer -- they are quite similar anyway.
+There is not a rule about what kind of symbolic functions should be made a layer -- they are quite similar anyway.
 However, in general, I define the following symbolic functions as layers:
 + Functions which contain variables.
 A variable scope is almost always helpful for such functions.
 + Functions which are commonly referred to as "layers", such as pooling.
 This makes a model